ExistensialReset/flowmosr/README.md

 ---

+*Status: Living document – feedback welcome!
+See Issues or Discussions to share observations, improvements, or new data.*

+---

 <meta name="description" content="A living knowledge repository for trauma-informed, intentional communities, mutual aid, post-scarcity living, commons, and human-AI collaboration.
 Explore Flow, care, and sovereignty in social architecture.">

 **A living repository for human flourishing, trauma-informed design, and intentional community building.**